 In April 2019, the City's 23 MW virtual net metering project came online.
 A small part of the system (3.9 MW) is located on a former landfill site in the Town of Johnston and the rest of the system is generated from a site in Cranston, RI.
-Energy from the photovoltaic array generates electricity equivalent to approximately 60% of Providence's municipal electricity needs.
-The project was developed by Southern Sky Renewables and designed and built by Conti Solar and members of the International Brotherhood of Electrical Workers, IBEW Local 99.The 30.5 million kilowatt hours of renewable energy produced by the nearly 58,000 panels will eliminate 22,670 metric tonnes of carbon dioxide equivalent (CO2e) from the atmosphere, and will provide roughly \$1.66 million in annual electricity savings to the City.
-The City should see the full result of these savings in FY20.
+Energy from the photovoltaic array generates electricity equivalent to most of Providence's municipal electricity needs.
+The project was developed by Southern Sky Renewables and designed and built by Conti Solar and members of the International Brotherhood of Electrical Workers, IBEW Local 99.The 30.5 million kilowatt hours of renewable energy produced by the nearly 58,000 panels will eliminate 22,670 metric tonnes of carbon dioxide equivalent ( $\rm CO_2e$ ) from the atmosphere, and will provide roughly \$1.66 million in annual electricity savings to the City.
 After the first ten years of the contract, the City will be able to retain the Renewable Energy Credits (RECs), meaning the City can claim the carbon reduction benefits of the solar production.